ConcealedSword/dALrens-Hotel-Sentiment-Analysis/README.md

 ## The code can be found here:
 https://github.com/ConcealedSword/dALrens-Hotel-Sentiment-Analysis/blob/main/HotelSentimentAnalysis.ipynb
-We used python to carry out this project
+We used python to carry out this project.